Your Guide to a Beautiful Lawn and Landscape from Early Cleanup through Planting Season

 - Frequently Asked Questions

-- Skipping Proper Cleanup – Leftover debris smothers grass and creates disease conditions
+- Skipping Cleanup First — Leftover debris smothers grass and creates conditions for disease

-- Waiting to Address Weeds – Early action prevents a season full of problems
+- Waiting on Weeds — Early pre-emergent application prevents a season of problems

-- Improper Mulching – Too much or too little affects plant health
+- Improper Mulching — Too much piled against stems and trunks causes rot, too little loses all the benefit

 Getting Started: Early Spring Tasks